 House Churches in the First Century

 For the first two hundred years of the Christian movement, most meetings were held in homes.
 This custom of meeting in homes is well attested in the New Testament.
 Wayne Meeks observes that “In four places in the Pauline letters specific congregations are designated by the phrase hē kat’ oikon (+ possessive pronoun) ekklēsia, which we may tentatively translate ‘the assembly at N’s household’.”
 Women were involved in each of these four house churches.
 Prisca, with Aquila, hosted and led a house church in Ephesus (1 Cor.
-16:19).
-Later they hosted and led a house church in Rome (Rom.
+16:19), and later in Rome (Rom.
 16:3-5).
-Apphia, the “sister”, was a member of a house church in Colossae and is one of the three people greeted by Paul at the beginning of his letter which is primarily addressed to Philemon (Phm 1:1-2).
+Apphia, the “sister”, was a member of a house church in Colossae and is one of three people greeted individually by Paul at the beginning of his letter which is primarily addressed to Philemon (Phm 1:1-2).
 Nympha hosted a church in her home in Laodicea and is greeted in Colossians 4:15.

 In house churches the public sphere (the traditional domain of men) and the domestic sphere (the traditional domain of women) overlapped, and women—especially the wealthy women who hosted churches in their own homes—had equal opportunities to minister.

 Congregations would gather in homes for weekly communion suppers.
 During these meetings there would be a time for recitations or readings from memorised or written Old Testament Scripture, or readings from letters sent from other churches or prominent Christians such as apostles or bishops.
 Plus there would be some kind of exhortation, the expression of worship, and the exercise of charismatic ministries.
-How these house churches were led or organised, however, is not known with certainty, and there seems to have been variety in how ministries were exercised, with different congregations, guided by different leaders and teachers, determining their own practices and boundaries.
+How these house churches were led or organised, however, is not known with certainty, and there seems to have been variety in how ministries were exercised.
+Different congregations, guided by different leaders and teachers, determined their own practices and boundaries.

 Some house churches may have borrowed elements from synagogues services.
 All of the first Christians were Jewish and it is likely that in some synagogues all the members converted to Christianity.
 These communities would have continued with their familiar practices but modified them to encourage the Christian faith and the worship of Jesus Christ.
 Other assemblies may have functioned more like the many voluntary associations and trade guilds that flourished in the first century.